Bridging MOuntains Network Teaching Resources

 Mountain Studies Institute is dedicated to fostering understanding and exploration of San Juan Mountain science, including ecology, hydrology, forestry, climate, and social science.
 The Bridging Mountains Network brings schools and communities together through shared curriculum, research, and field trips.
 We hope these resources promote curiosity and sense of place for students and teachers across our mountain communities.

-Students will present to an authentic audience of several schools, land managers, and community leaders on topics related to RESILIENCE IN THE FACE OF WILDFIRE
+Students will present to an authentic audience of several schools, land managers, and community leaders on topics related to RESILIENCE AND WATER

 TEACHERS: Get your class involved.

 Activities and Lessons